-When reading the full remote temperature value, both the high and low byte, the two registers should be read LSB first and then the MSB.
-This is because reading the LSB will cause the MSB to be locked until it is read, guaranteeing that the two values read are a result of the same temperature measurement.
+When reading the full remote temperature value, including both the high and low byte, the two registers should be read LSB first and then the MSB.
+This is because reading the LSB will cause the MSB to be locked until it is read.
+This is to guarantee that the two values read are derived from the same temperature measurement.
+The MSB register updates only after it has been read.
+The MSB will not lock if a SMBus repeat start is used between reading the two registers.
+There needs to be a stop between reading the LSB and MSB.